SquadcastHub/squadcasthub.github.io/pages/mydoc/apiv2.md

 ---
-title: Incident API
+title: Incident Webhook
 tags: [integration, api]
 last_updated:
 keywords:
-summary: "Send events to Squadcast using Incident API - Squadcast’s generic API Webhook"
+summary: "Send events to Squadcast using Incident Webhook - Squadcast’s generic API Webhook"
 sidebar: mydoc_sidebar
 permalink: docs/apiv2
 folder: mydoc
 ---

-This document will help you configure Incident API to route alerts from monitoring tools or your internal (bespoke) systems into Squadcast.
-Incident API can do both, trigger and resolve incidents in Squadcast, through HTTP POST requests.
+This document will help you configure Incident Webhook to route alerts from monitoring tools or your internal (bespoke) systems into Squadcast.
+Incident Webhook can do both, trigger and resolve incidents in Squadcast, through HTTP POST requests.
-Route detailed monitoring alerts coming in via Incident API to the right users in Squadcast.
+Route detailed monitoring alerts coming in via Incident Webhook to the right users in Squadcast.

-## How to configure Incident API
+## How to configure Incident Webhook

-### In Squadcast: Using Incident API as an Alert Source
+### In Squadcast: Using Incident Webhook as an Alert Source

 **(1)** From the navigation bar on the left, select **Services**.
 Pick the applicable **Team** from the Team-picker on the top.
 Next, click on **Alert Sources** for the applicable Service

 ![](images/alert_source_1.png)

-**(2)** Search for **Incident API** from the Alert Source drop-down and copy the Webhook URL.
+**(2)** Search for **Incident Webhook** from the Alert Source drop-down and copy the Webhook URL.
 Use this Webhook URL endpoint to send `HTTP POST` requests

 ![](images/apiv2_1.png)